-- For the toppings, you can use whatever you want or have on hand.
-I opted for fresh berries, coconut chips, granola, and a little bit of honey (you can skip a sweetener, if you want, or you can substitute maple syrup or agave if your prefer).
+- For the toppings, you can use whatever you want or have on hand–coconut chips, berries, cereal, etc. I opted for fresh berries, granola, and a little bit of honey (you can skip a sweetener, if you want, or you can substitute maple syrup or agave if your prefer).

-- 1 packet of frozen açaí puree (I used the one from Sambazon--found it in the frozen fruit section)
+- 1 (100g) packet of frozen açaí puree, unsweetened (I used the one from Sambazon--found it in the frozen fruit section)

-- 1/4 cup almond milk (coconut milk, milk, or juice would be fine here as well)
+- 1/3 cup almond milk (coconut milk, milk, or apple juice would be fine here as well)